Fox2Code/FoxMagiskModuleManager/DEVELOPERS.md

 unless `#!useExt` is sent to indicate that the app is ready to use commands

 Commands:
-- `useExt`: Enable the execution of commands
+- `useExt`: Tell the manager you would like to use commands (Note: Any command executed before this one will just appear as log in the console)
 - `addLine <arg>`: Add line to the terminal, this commands can be useful if you want to display text that start with `#!` inside the terminal
 - `setLastLine <arg>`: Set the last line of text displayed in the terminal